-Women with excessively large breasts may be unhappy with the appearance of their chest, or may want to alleviate symptoms such as back pain, neck pain and headaches, or improve poor posture – all of which may be attributed to the enlarged size of their breasts.
-For women with any of these issues, breast reduction surgery may be an option.
+Women with excessively large breasts may wish to consider breast reduction surgery either for purely aesthetic concerns or in order to alleviate physical discomfort due to their breast size.
+Whereas some women are unhappy with the cosmetic appearance of their chest, others may want to lessen symptoms such as back pain, neck pain and headaches, or improve poor posture – all of which may be attributed to the enlarged size of their breasts.
+These symptoms may have a significant negative impact on their daily activities and ability to engage in physical exercise.
+For women who suffer from any of these issues, breast reduction surgery may be an option.
 This procedure, also called reduction mammaplasty, consists of the following:

-Prior to your procedure, Dr. Hutchinson will meet with you to discuss your goals and expectations for surgery, as well as to inform you of the details of your chosen procedure.
+Prior to your breast reduction procedure, Dr. Hutchinson will meet with you to discuss your goals and expectations for surgery, as well as to inform you of the details of your chosen procedure.
 This discussion is important in helping patients achieve the precise results they desire.
 Each procedure is fully customized for each individual patient.

 Candidates for Breast Reduction

 Ideal candidates for breast reduction surgery are women who are generally in good health and have oversized breasts that cause them medical problems, low self-esteem, physical or social discomfort, or frustrations with the size of their breasts.
 Younger patients in their adolescence may also consider breast reduction surgery once they have finished puberty.
 Special considerations are taken into account when performing breast reduction in teenagers.
 In some patients with significant breast asymmetry, breast reduction may be performed only on one breast in order to improve symmetry.
 Women must not be pregnant or breastfeeding while undergoing this procedure.